When people think about survival tools, chemicals are usually not one of the first things that come to mind. Potassium permanganate should, though.

 Potassium permanganate can become toxic in high concentrations, just like anything.
-The lowest recorded instance of a person being poisoned was 100mg per kilogram of body weight.
-That being said, the LD50 scale for Potassium permanganate is 1900mg per kilogram of body weight.
+The lowest recorded instance of a person poisoned was 100mg per kilogram of body weight.
+That said, the LD50 scale for Potassium permanganate is 1900mg per kilogram of body weight.

 Just remember, as long as it is pink – it’s probably ok to drink.